ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 > [!Note]
 >
-> This mapping template, creates a JSON object with a single property: `"StreamName"`.
+> This mapping template creates a JSON object with a single property: `"StreamName"`.
 >
 > - `"StreamName":` This property is assigned the value of the parameter named 'stream-name' from the incoming request using $input.params('stream-name').
 >